Flooring: Polished concrete

 Concrete or cement finished floor is also used for its ability to be treated for different feel and its durability, such as polished concrete.
 Epoxy resurfacing of concrete flooring is used to update or upgrade concrete floor surfaces in commercial and residential applications – see seamless polymer flooring section below.

 Floating tile flooring, also called modular tile flooring, includes a range of porcelain and ceramic tile products that can be installed without adhesive or mortar.
 Generally, the tile is rectified to precise dimensions, and fused to an interlocking base.
 Some products require use of a flexible grout and others have an integrated grout strip.
 The advantages include speed of installation, ease of use, reusability, and low cost relative to using traditional tile installation methods.

 Resilient flooring

 Unlike ceramic and stone tiles, which are made of minerals, resilient flooring is made of materials that have some elasticity, giving the flooring a degree of flexibility called resilience.
 Performance surfaces used for dance or athletics are usually made of wood or resilient flooring.

 Resilient flooring includes many different manufactured products including linoleum, sheet vinyl, vinyl composition tile (VCT), cork (sheet or tile), and rubber.

 Vinyl flooring is available in large sheets or pre-cut tiles; the former is resilient.
-Some come with a pre-applied adhesive for peel-and-stick installation, others require adhesive to be spread on to the substrate.
+Some come with a pre-applied adhesive for peel-and-stick installation, others require adhesive to be spread onto the substrate.